-By the end of the Master of Arts in Christian Education program, a student will be able to:
+By the end of the Master of Arts in Formation, Culture, and Educational Leadership program, a student will be able to:

-- 1. read and interpret local and cultural-religious landscapes; - 2. identify and evaluate Christian religious education (CRE) theories, approaches, practices; - 3. demonstrate interdisciplinary knowledge (of the Christian tradition); - 4. evaluate educational strategies and approaches for emancipatory teaching and learning; - 5. utilize race critical and intercultural competencies for social justice education in diverse settings; - 6. construct a critical, spiritually-grounded, practice-based self-understanding necessary for transformative faith formation; and - 7. develop theological and ethical foundations for engagement with diverse peoples and settings.
+- a.) read and interpret local and cultural-religious landscapes; - b.) identify and evaluate Christian religious education (CRE) theories, approaches, practices; - c.) demonstrate interdisciplinary knowledge (of the Christian tradition); - d.) evaluate educational strategies and approaches for emancipatory teaching and learning; - e.) utilize race critical and intercultural competencies for social justice education in diverse settings; - f.) construct a critical, spiritually-grounded, practice-based self-understanding necessary for transformative faith formation; and - g.) develop theological and ethical foundations for engagement with diverse peoples and settings.